ndewacosmas/PHASE-ONE-SECOND-ATTEMPT-/README.md

-Advantage and Disadvantages of the bach data processing application advantages
+Advantage and Disadvantages of the bach data processing application

+Advantages

-easy to used the system
+1. Easy to used the system

-reduce time to make maintenances'
+2. Reduce time to make maintenances'

-Cost - Effective
+3. Cost - Effective

-simple to handling error
+4. Simple to handling error

-Automation
+5. Automation

-Data integrity
+6. Data integrity

-disadvantages isadvanta

-latency
+Disadvantages

+1. Latency

-complex Error Recovery
+2. Complex Error Recovery

-Resources intensive
+3. Resources intensive

-lack of flexibility
+4. Lack of flexibility

-Difficulties in monitoring
+5. Difficulties in monitoring

-Data Staleness
+6. Data Staleness